 Service Learning Workgroup:

-The development of the infrastructure and implementation of community-based interprofessional team placement in service learning activities across each discipline's curriculum.
+The development of the infrastructure, implementation, and dissemination of global and local interprofessional team placements in service-learning activities relevant within each discipline’s curriculum.